maxsmartofficial/ab_testing_strategy/README.md

 Epsilon-decreasing (e0 = 0.4, r = 0.997) | 5.475% (5.6%) | 5.43% (5.625%) | 5.548% (5.85%) | 5.74% (5.96%) | 5.605% (5.96%) | 5.618% (5.959%) | 5.636% (5.966%)
 Epsilon-decreasing (e0 = 0.4, r = 0.999) | 5.462% (5.5%) | 5.686% (5.7%) | 5.723% (5.85%) | 5.824% (5.915%) | 5.847% (5.935%) | 5.956% (5.984%) | 5.881% (5.974%)
 Thompson Sampling | 5.34% (5.3%) | 5.606% (5.675%) | 5.83% (5.78%) | 5.868% (5.875%) | 5.904% (5.895%) | 5.951% (5.962%) | 5.973% (5.97%)

+## Summary
+The expected number of 'exploratory' samples is approximately e \* N for an epsilon-first strategy and an epsilon-greedy strategy, and e0 / (1 - r) for an epsilon-decreasing strategy, where N is the total number of tests.
+With this in mind, it seems from the results that we need about 500 tests to reliably acheive significant results.
+This will depend on the difference between the inherent conversion rates of the two pages.

+### Benefits of Epsilon-strategies
+* Parameters can be set based on prior assumptions about conversion rates, but this requires knowledge of the relative difference in conversion rates to be effective.
+* There is an explicit differentiation between exploration and exploitation of results - you get a single best page at the end.

+### Benefits of Thompson Sampling
+* No parameters - doesn't require knowledge of actual conversion rates to set total number of tests, but needs a prior distribution.
+* The output is a posterior distribution which reflects our confidence in the result.